 To further enhance safe and secure ammunition management, the following need has been identified for Botswana:

-- Capacity development for the destruction of surplus stockpiles, in particular – financial assistance and capacity building.
+• Capacity development for the destruction of surplus stockpiles, particularly financial assistance and capacity building.